waynetee/tp/docs/UserGuide.md

 ### Listing all properties : `list`

-Shows a list of all properties in the address book.
+Shows a list of all properties in PropertyWhiz.

 Format: `list`

 ### Editing a property : `edit`

-Edits an existing property in the address book.
+Edits an existing property in PropertyWhiz.

 Format: `edit INDEX [n/PROPERTY_NAME] [a/PROPERTY_ADDRESS] [s/SELLER_NAME] [p/SELLER_PHONE] [$/PRICE_MIN] [t/TAG]…​`